|

 Ceiling paintings by Gio.
 Balt.
 Tiepolo, in the cstle of the bishop, Würtzburg.

-for a production at the Piteå Conservatory of Music, but as a whole, the entire play was translated for the Umelodica production.
+relies on the original version, as printed in London 1729.
+David and karin had previously translated a part of the libretto to Swedish for a production at the Piteå Conservatory of Music, but as a whole, the entire play was translated for the Umelodica production.
 The aim of was to as many nuances as David could trave in John Gays text and to which David and Karin could find Swedish expressions: teh result became a language, which covers many words and expressions, which are out of use for many nowadays, but which none should have trouble to understand.
 In addition, the players have been given freedom to influence, and also to make improvisations within the valid manner.
-The direction has not been to reproduce a detailed interpret
+The direction has not been to reproduce a detailed interpret ( the French manner of the Baroque), but to explain foundations of the persons varying mental conditions and then give approach to help the actor to adapt the part and act as natural as possible (the Italian manner of the Baroque).

 The ballads are perforrmed in the original English language to preserve the poetic/retoric relation between word and tone: the story is brought exclusively by the dialog, and the texts in the ballads makes only deeper comments.
 Thus, the audience without English experience will have no problem with the story.